sialcasa/mvvmFX/README.md

 __mvvm(fx)__ is an application framework which provides you necessary components to implement the [MVVM](../../wiki/MVVM "MVVM") pattern with JavaFX.

-__MVVM__ is the enhanced version of the [Presentation Model](http://martinfowler.com/eaaDev/PresentationModel.html "Presentation Model") pattern and was created by Microsoft engeneers for [WPF](http://msdn.microsoft.com/en-us/library/ms754130.aspx "WPF") .
+__MVVM__ is the enhanced version of the [Presentation Model](http://martinfowler.com/eaaDev/PresentationModel.html "Presentation Model") pattern and was created by Microsoft engineers for [WPF](http://msdn.microsoft.com/en-us/library/ms754130.aspx "WPF") .
 JavaFX and WPF does have similarities like Databinding and descriptive UI declaration (FXML/XAML).
 Because of this fact we aptopt best practices of the development with the Microsoft technology.

 ###[Howto](../../wiki "Howto")###